Honor Magic 8 Pro

 Common Features

-• Both products are powered by the Qualcomm Snapdragon 8 Elite Gen 5 chipset.
+• Both phones use the Qualcomm Snapdragon 8 Elite Gen 5 chipset.

 Main Differences